UnravelSports/unravelsports.github.io/_posts/2022-03-06-tactics-board.md

     <figcaption>Interactive Pitch Control</figcaption>
 </figure>

 The first video displays the main interface with players in an arbitrary tactical setup up.
-It shows how interacting with a player, either by simply moving it or adding a velocity vector to via its individual player menu, instantly updates the underlying pitch control model.
-The velocity vectors are scaled to represent the players new location after 1 second.
+It shows how interacting with a player, either by simply moving it or adding a velocity vector to it via its individual player menu, instantly updates the underlying pitch control model. <br>The velocity vectors are scaled to represent the players new location after 1 second.

 #### Custom drawing tools and cover shadows
 <figure>